 What is vernix caseosa, and what purpose does it have for my baby?
 How do I know whether I should wash or rub it?

 As a first-time parent, there is a high probability you’re probably drawing blanks when you hear the term vernix caseosa.
-That’s perfectly acceptable, but you probably know what it is, just not by its technical name.
+That’s perfectly acceptable, but you probably know what it is, just not by its scientific name.

 As you’ll learn, there is a debate on whether you should wash or rub vernix caseosa.
 For you to make an educated judgment call on this decision, you should understand the purpose and benefits associated with the vernix caseosa.

 What Is Vernix Caseosa?